Authentication with the Azure SDK for Go (legacy)

 |Device token||Your application is meant to be used interactively only.
 Users may have multifactor authentication enabled.
 Users have access to a web browser to sign in.
 For more information, see Use device token authentication.|

-- If you use an authentication type other than client credentials, your application must be registered in Azure Active Directory.
-To learn how, see Integrating applications with Azure Active Directory.
+- If you use an authentication type other than client credentials, your application must be registered in Microsoft Entra ID.
+To learn how, see Integrating applications with Microsoft Entra ID.

 - Unless you have special requirements, avoid username/password authentication.
 In situations where user-based sign-in is appropriate, device token authentication can usually be used instead.